 Who Is Responsible for My Truck Accident?

-After an accident, it’s generally assumed that the responsible party is the driver.
-Indeed, this is often the case, and it can usually be attributed to things like:
+After a trucking accident, it is generally assumed that the one at fault is the truck driver.
+Indeed, this is often the case, and it can usually be attributed to negligence such as:

 - Falling asleep at the wheel